cysouw/diathesis/text/c07_participle.md

 - stören (Der Lärm stört den Mann.
 Der Mann ist gestört)

 ### [ NDA | –NA ] *haben + Partizip* Dative anticausative + accusative {#sec:participles-haben-passive}

+To do:

+- (Businger 2011: Ch.
+4)
+- Experientive semantics?

 Verbs that have the possibility of an accusative object, like *brechen* 'to break' in (a), almost all have a 'haben + Partizip' perfect (b), as discussed in Section X. A subset of those verbs also allow for a different 'haben + Partizip' construction, which I will analyse as an anticausative alternation, illustrated here in (c).
 The example in (c) has an optional reflexive-dative pronoun disambiguating the intended reading, namely 'the arm is broken to me.'
 Without this pronoun, (c) is ambigious between 'I have broken the arm' (the perfect construction from Section X) and 'The arm is broken to me' (the anticausative construction as discussed in this section).
 It is rather curious for there to be two formally identical constructions with two such rather different meanings.
 The anticausative reading seems to be recent and is considered colloquial by most speakers (cf. Eroms 2000: 395-396, 420-421; Hole 2002 for a discussion of this rather special construction).